TritonDataCenter/manta/docs/operator-guide/architecture.md

 Processes in the `garbage-collector` zone include:

- * `garbage-buckets-consumer` -- consumes deletion records from `buckets-mdapi` (created when an object is deleted by buckets-style Manta).
+ * `garbage-buckets-consumer` -- consumes deletion records from `buckets-mdapi` (created when an object is deleted by Manta Buckets API).
 The records found are written to local `instructions` files in the `garbage-collector` zone.

- * `garbage-dir-consumer` -- consumes deletion records from the `manta_fastdelete_queue` bucket (created when an object is deleted by dir-style Manta).
+ * `garbage-dir-consumer` -- consumes deletion records from the `manta_fastdelete_queue` bucket (created when an object is deleted through the Manta Directory API).
 The records found are written to local `instructions` files in the `garbage-collector` zone.

  * `garbage-uploader` -- consumes the locally queued `instructions` and uploads them to the appropriate `storage` zone for processing.

- * `garbage-mpu-cleaner` -- consumes "finalized" MPU uploads (dir-style only) and deletes the upload parts, upload directory and the finalize record itself after the upload has been finalized for some period of time (default:
+ * `garbage-mpu-cleaner` -- consumes "finalized" MPU uploads (Manta Directory API only) and deletes the upload parts, upload directory and the finalize record itself after the upload has been finalized for some period of time (default: 5 minutes).
-   5 minutes).

 On the `storage` zones, there's an additional component of garbage collection: